About Middle & Elementary School Nationals

 Official Host Hotels

 Please note that according to the IAC Stay-to-Play Policy staying at one of the official host hotels is required for all families outside a 100-mile driving radius of the Hyatt Regency Orlando.
-If you wish to stay elsewhere, please consult IAC Stay-to-Play Policy for your options.
-To request an exemption to this policy please fill out our Exemption Form, exemptions are not guaranteed.

 Other Events